-Because different brands deliver different amounts of medication, do not switch brands of cyclosporine without your doctor's permission and directions.Who should not take Sandimmune?
+Different brands of this medication may deliver different amounts of medication.
+Do not switch brands of cyclosporine without your doctor's permission and directions.Who should not take Sandimmune?

-This medication is used to prevent organ rejection in people who have received a liver, kidney, or heart transplant.
+Cyclosporine is used to prevent organ rejection in people who have received a liver, kidney, or heart transplant.
 It is usually taken along with other medications to allow your new organ to function normally.
-Cyclosporine is also used to treat severe rheumatoid arthritis and a certain skin condition (severe psoriasis).
 Cyclosporine belongs to a class of drugs known as immunosuppressants.
-It works by slowing down your body's defense system (immune system) to prevent your body from rejecting a transplanted organ, further damaging your joints (in rheumatoid arthritis patients), or further damaging your skin (in psoriasis patients).
-For the treatment of psoriasis or arthritis, it is generally used to treat people who cannot take other medications or have not found relief from other treatments.
+It works by weakening the immune system to help your body accept the new organ as if it were your own.

 OTHER USES: This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.

-This drug may also be used to prevent rejection in other types of organ transplants (e.g., cornea, pancreas) or bone marrow transplant.
-It may also be used to treat other conditions that may be helped by affecting the immune system (e.g., Crohn's disease).
+This drug may also be used to prevent rejection in other types of organ transplants (such as cornea, pancreas) or bone marrow transplant.
+It may also be used to treat other conditions that are affected by the body's immune system (such as Crohn's disease, rheumatoid arthritis, plaque psoriasis).

-Take this medication by mouth, usually once daily at the same time each day, or take as directed by your doctor.
-You may take it with or without food, but it is important to choose one way and take every dose that way.
-Dosage is based on your medical condition, cyclosporine blood level, kidney function, and response to therapy.
-Follow the dosing schedule for this medication carefully.
+Take this medication by mouth as directed by your doctor, usually once daily.
+You may take this medication with or without food, but it is important to choose one way and take this medication the same way with every dose.

 In the US -